unepwcmc/blog/README.markdown

 ## Publishing vs pushing

-After any changes to the blog you can publish them to the 'blog' repo using:
+After any changes to the blog you can publish them to [the   repo using:

     rake generate
     rake deploy

-However, that does not push to 'blog-src', you need to do that manually:
+However, you still need to push the source:

-    cd blog-src
     git add .
     git commit -m "my commit msg"
     git push origin source

 ## License
 (The MIT License)